 Control unit Trends

-Contractor shall establish and store trend logs.
+Establish and store trend logs.
 Trend logs shall be prepared for each physical input and output point, and all dynamic virtual points such as setpoints subject to a reset schedule, intermediate setpoint values for cascaded control loops and the like, as indicated in the points list, and as directed by the USPS.

 Sample trends indicated as COV () or change-of-value mean that the changed parameter only needs to be recorded after the value changes by the amount listed.